seveas/ubot/doc/dbusapi.rst

 ==================

-A µbot instance will register a unique service name on the D-Bus of the form ``net.seveas.ubot.<botname here>``.
+A µbot instance will register a unique service name on the D-Bus of the form ``net.seveas.ubot.<botname>``.
 The default is ``net.seveas.ubot.ubot``.
-It exports several objects, the main bot and an object for each channel.
+It exports several objects: the main bot and an object for each channel.

 The name of the main bot is ``/net/seveas/ubot/<botname>`` and each channel is exported as ``/net/seveas/ubot/<botname>/channel/<channel>``.
-As not all characters that are valid in a channel name, are valid as D-Bus names, non-alphabetic characters are replaced with an underscore (``_``) followed by the ordinal number of the character.
+As not all characters that are valid in a channel name are valid as D-Bus names, non-alphabetic characters are replaced with an underscore (``_``) followed by the ordinal number of the character.
 So, ``#`` is replaced ``_35`` and the channel ``#microbot`` will be ``/net/seveas/ubot/ubot/channel/_35microbot``.